-6. Always have a space between numbers and units and use units in a manner consistent with IUPAC conventions.
+7. Always have a space between numbers and units, and use units in a manner consistent with IUPAC conventions.

-E.g., 5 m/s or 5 ms-1; 22.4 g/mol; 43 kg; 5.4x10-3 Pa, 45 F, 78 °C E.g., Exceptions: 54%, 360° (degrees in a circle)
+E.g. 5 m/s or 5 ms-1; 22.4 g/mol; 43 kg; 5.4x10-3 Pa, 45 F, 78 °C

+E.g. Exceptions are percent and degrees of a circle: 54%, 360°

-- 7. Never use two spaces after a period, comma or ever! (https://slate.com/technology/2011/01/two-spaces-after-a-period-why-you-should-never-ever-do-it.html). - 8.
+- 8. Never use two spaces after a period, comma or ever! (https://slate.com/technology/2011/01/two-spaces-after-a-period-why-you-should-never-ever-do-it.html). - 9.
 Only use parentheses to cite figures/tables, to cite companies or manufacturers (Thermo Fisher Scientific, Palo Alto, CA) or to provide an abbreviation for the first time you introduce an abbreviation.
-If information is important enough to include in a passage, provide the information outside of any parentheses. - Not: Several classes of compounds have been successfully detected on fingerprints including drugs (both over the counter and illicit) and explosives. - But: Several classes of compounds have been successfully detected on fingerprints, including illicit drugs, overthe-counter drugs and explosives. - E.g., A plot of instrument response versus quantity injected provides a good linear response with an R2 exceeding 0.95 (Figure 2).
+If information is important enough to include in a passage, provide the information outside of any parentheses.

+Not: Several classes of compounds have been successfully detected on fingerprints including drugs (both over the counter and illicit) and explosives.

+But: Several classes of compounds have been successfully detected on fingerprints, including illicit drugs, over-the-counter drugs and explosives.

+E.g. A plot of instrument response versus quantity injected provides a good linear response with an R exceeding 0.95 (Figure 2).

-E.g., ...as determined by the Fourier Transform Infrared (FTIR) Spectrometer (PerkinElmer, Waltham, MA).
+E.g. ...as determined by the Fourier Transform Infrared (FTIR) Spectrometer (PerkinElmer, Waltham, MA).

-- 9. Use existing conventions and don't make up your own rules!
-Use existing style guides (e.g. https://pubs.acs.org/doi/book/10.1021/acsguide).
+- 10. Use existing conventions and don't make up your own rules!
+Use existing style guides.
 This rule applies to: formatting documents; formatting citations; designing and labelling graphs and charts; organizing figure legends in, above or below figures; writing sentences; using mathematics; conducting experiments; proposing acronyms.
-It is your job to become informed about conventions in your discipline! - 10.
+It is your job to become informed about conventions in your discipline.
+Always use regular sentence capitalization. - 11.
 Avoid double negatives.
 The affirmative is faster and easier to understand.

 Not: We never doubted that...

-But: We trusted that...
-Not: Do not forget But: Remember
+Not: Do not forgetBut: Remember